Smurfit-Stone Container: History

 SSCC was formed in November 1998, with the merger of Jefferson Smurfit Corporation (JSC) and Stone Container Corporation (Stone).
 JSC’s roots go back to 1974, when Dublin, Ireland-based Jefferson Smurfit Group (JSG) acquired partial interest in Time Industries, a Chicago-based paper and packaging company.
 JSG established a major presence in the United States with the 1981 acquisition of the Alton Box Board Company and the 1982 acquisition of Diamond International’s packaging operations.
 In 1983, JSG’s U.S. operations reorganized and the majority of these operations became subsidiaries of JSC.
 JSC went on to establish a leadership position in the U.S. paper and packaging industry with its 1986 acquisition of 50 percent of Container Corporation of America (CCA) from Mobil Corporation.

 Morgan Stanley Leveraged Equity Fund II (MSLEF II) purchased the other half of CCA.
 JSC restructured as a privately held company in 1989, jointly owned by JSG and MSLEF II.
 As part of the restructuring, JSC acquired the remainder of CCA.
 In 1994, JSC recapitalized as a publicly traded company.

 Stone Container was founded in 1926 as J.H.
 Stone and Company.
 In 1945, it incorporated under the name Stone Container Corporation.
 In the 1950s, Stone expanded outside of Chicago, buying and building corrugated container plants in Pennsylvania, Ohio, Indiana, and Michigan.
 The company acquired facilities from Continental Group in 1983 and acquired additional facilities from Champion International in 1986 and Southwest Forest Industries in 1987.
 Stone Container sold its forest products division to management in 1996.

 The merger of JSC and Stone in 1998 brought together two leaders of the paper-based packaging industry.
 In conjunction with the merger closing, JSG purchased 20 million shares of JSC’s stock from MSLEF II and certain other investors.
 In May 2000, SSCC acquired St. Laurent Paperboard, Inc. In September 2002, the company acquired MeadWestvaco’s Stevenson, Alabama, containerboard mill and related operations.
 That same month, JSG privatized and distributed its stake in SSCC.
 Later, neither JSG nor MSLEF II were stockholders of Smurfit-Stone.
 In March 2003, SSCC exchanged its European assets for JSG’s 50 percent ownership of Smurfit-MBI, a Canadian packaging company, and $189 million cash.
 SSCC later owned 100 percent of Smurfit-MBI.
 As a result of this transaction, SSCC focused almost exclusively on the North American market.

 In May 2008, Smurfit-Stone opened a high-tech corrugated container-producing facility in New Lenox, Illinois.
 The newer plant was to employ 145 people and supply companies in the pizza, oil lubricants, detergents and household goods, cooking, and health care industries.

 The firm had naming rights to a high-profile building on Chicago's skyline, until it was re-named the Crain Communications Building in 2012.
+Adventures in Babysitting with Elisabeth Shue was filmed there.